-

 Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?

-According to Article 321a CO, as a general rule, an employee must not use or reveal any confidential information which they have gained knowledge of during and within the employment relationship, such as business secrets.
+Article 321a CO provides that employees in principle must not use or reveal any confidential information, which they have gained knowledge of during the employment relationship, such as business secrets.

 This duty of confidentiality remains effective even after the termination of employment, so long as it is necessary in order to preserve the employer’s legitimate interests.

 Additionally, the disclosure of confidential business information may also fall into the scope of the Swiss Criminal Code.
-In this context, an employee who reveals a manufacturing or trade secret in spite of a statutory or contractual duty of confidentiality is, upon complaint, potentially liable to a maximum three-year custodial sentence or to a monetary penalty.
+Specifically, an employee who reveals a manufacturing or trade secret in violation of a statutory or contractual duty of confidentiality is potentially liable to a maximum three-year custodial sentence or to a monetary penalty.

 -